jtoews32/services-box/readme.md

-# Node.js + MySQL + Rest #
+# Node.js + MySQL + REST #

-Summary: A simple service with no security Middleware added.
+A simple service with no security middleware added.

-# Setting Up and Starting Services-Box #
+# Setting up and running services-box #

 npm install